SaaS Development From Scratch: Steps and Tips

-Design is probably the most important aspect that contributes to the SaaS success.
+Design is probably one of the most important aspects that contributes to the SaaS success.
 Good SaaS UI/UX design can make the product addictive and impossible to give up.
 The experience customers get when interacting with your service influences the conversion and retention rates.

 Here are some tips we want to share with you when designing a SaaS application:

 - The sign-up process.
 It is vital to make the sign-up for your service as quick and easy as possible.
 The fewer information users have to fill, the more they are willing to subscribe.
 Collect only essential data first (sometimes the email address is enough).